altai-ui/qui-max/docs/components/QButton.md

 ### theme

 - Type: `String`
+- Default: `'primary'`

 A `theme` prop defines how button appearence, can accept values:

-- `'primary'` - (default) button style, being used for primary actions
+- `'primary'` - button style, being used for primary actions
 - `'secondary'` - button style, being used for secondary actions
 - `'link'` - text button style